How Much to Budget for Home Maintenance in Omaha (2026)

 There are three common formulas buyers use to estimate maintenance costs:

 All three are reasonable starting points.
 The problem is that the national average for actual home maintenance spending in 2025 was $8,808 per year — nearly triple what the 1% rule would suggest for a typical Omaha home.
 And that figure has risen 42% over the past five years, far outpacing general inflation.
-Labor costs, material prices, and supply chain pressure have made even routine repairs meaningfully more expensive than they used to be.
+Labor costs now account for nearly 60% of the cost of repair and remodeling projects.
+On top of that, tariffs on imported steel, copper, and lumber have pushed material costs significantly higher — copper prices alone are up more than 30% year-over-year, and a 50% tariff on imported copper products took effect in August 2025.
+Any repair that touches plumbing, electrical, or HVAC is going to reflect that.

 The Omaha Factor: Nearly Half the Housing Stock Is Pre-1970